- Written by Dr.Mehmet Demircioglu

 Avoiding shaving can be useful in certain situations.
 Some patients value privacy strongly, some women may prefer to avoid large visible shaved areas, and some men do not want people around them to notice surgery immediately.

-A procedure that is easier to hide in the short term is not necessarily the better operation over the long term.
-I recommend choosing the harvesting method that aligns with the medical and aesthetic plan, rather than one that creates a more comfortable social story for the first month.
+I recommend choosing the harvesting method that fits the medical and aesthetic plan, not the method that creates the easiest social story for the first month.

 Graft quality depends on judgment, not the harvesting acronym